 Data and Facts

-The ongoing government support and the Grünenthal contribution form a reliable support system for people affected by Thalidomide in Germany and in an additional 37 countries.
+The ongoing government support and the Grünenthal contribution form a reliable support system for people affected by the product in Germany and an additional 37 countries.
 In countries where Grünenthal issued licenses to market Thalidomide, there are comparable support foundations set up by these licensees and/or the local governments.

 For more information, go to the website of the Contergan Foundation.